Apsu/Canary/README.md

 - Bigram: A sequence of two keys (not containing space)
 - Trigram: A sequence of three keys (not containing space)
 - SFB: Same Finger Bigram; a bigram that requires the same finger for both keys
-- Roll: Trigram which starts on one hand, and progresses to the other hand in one overall direction
+- Redirect: A trigram which changes direction on the same hand
-- Redirect: A trigram which changes direction
+- Roll: A trigram which changes hands once
 - Alternate: A trigram which changes hands twice

 ---